Last updated on April 1, 2023 by Wandering our World

 Looking for some sunshine?
 Aren’t we all?
-Naples, Marco Island, and Sanibel are all stunning beach havens situated in Florida, the USA’s famous Sunshine State.
+Luckily Naples, Marco Island, and Sanibel are all stunning beach havens situated in Florida, the USA’s famous Sunshine State, that can offer that and lots more.

 While being the perfect place to get that tan on, each location also has so much more to offer than just the illustrious white sands we’re all so keen to sink our feet into.

-Luckily, we know and love all three destinations.
+Luckily, we know and love all three!
 So to help you decide, we’ll be highlighting some of the key characteristics between Naples, Marco Island, and Sanibel.
 All so you can get the most out of your vacation.

 Over in South West Florida is Naples, situated along the Gulf of Mexico and catering to a wide variety of holiday ideals.